 There is a net shortfall on the pensions account i.e. predicted liabilities exceed fund assets, that will be reviewed periodically by both the Derbyshire County Pension Fund and Nottinghamshire County Pension Fund actuaries (Bramcote Bereavement Services Joint Committee only) and measures will be implemented to address the position.
-The council's share of the pension shortfall is £39.172m at 31 March 2022.
+The council's share of the pension shortfall is £3.747m at 31 March 2023.
 Whilst the figure is substantial the following factors should also be taken into consideration:

-- it is not an immediate deficit that has to be met from existing resources.
-The sum is the current assessment of the future liabilities for existing pensioners and current employees who are accruing a pension entitlement; - the deficit is not unique to this council and affects most councils and many other organisations in the UK. - the Derbyshire County Pension Fund and the Nottinghamshire County Pension Fund are reviewed regularly and rates revised as appropriate.
+• it is not an immediate deficit that has to be met from existing resources.
+The sum is the current assessment of the future liabilities for existing pensioners and current employees who are accruing a pension entitlement;

+- the deficit is not unique to this council and affects most councils and many other organisations in the UK.
+The basis of the scheme has been changed to a career average rather than a final salary basis in order to help reduce future liabilities; - the Derbyshire County Pension Fund and the Nottinghamshire County Pension Fund are reviewed regularly and rates revised as appropriate.

-Full details of the pension liability are contained in note 30 to the financial statements on page 91.
+Full details of the pension liability are contained in note 29 to the financial statements on page 90.